The Queensland Tertiary Admissions Centre (QTAC) operates a centralised tertiary application service for:

 Over the last 40 years, we have processed applications for a range of different institutions, and provided various services including a tertiary advice and counselling service, workshops and seminars.
 We have produced a number of publications including the QTAC Guide, the Tertiary Prerequisites booklet for Year 10 students and the Pathways to Tertiary Studies publication that became part of the Guide in 2008.

-In 2018, we have 16 institutions that come through us for their applications and we showcase the courses of another 13 private institutions that process their own applications.
-Annually, we have approximately 60,000 applicants being considered for about 1600 courses.
+In 2018, we have 16 institutions that come through us for their applications and we showcase the courses of another four private institutions that process their own applications.
+Annually, we have over 70,000 applicants being considered for about 2000 courses.
 We look forward to a future with expanding opportunities for applicants and utilising new technologies.

 QTAC's first premises in St Lucia – 1975 to late 1980